sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

    * - Database Dropdown
      - Select
      - KEY : query , VALUE : show databases;
-     - Component is added to load database list in selected databricks connection
+     - Component is added to load database list in selected databricks connection.
    * - Table Dropdown
      - Select
-     - KEY : query , VALUE : show tables in $database; (database value is taken from other component having key database)
+     - KEY : query , VALUE : show tables in $database; (Database value is taken from other component having key database.)
-     - Component is added to load tables list in selected database and databricks connection
+     - Component is added to load tables list in selected database and databricks connection.
    * - Map Fields
      - Button
-     - KEY : query , VALUE : select * from $database.$table limit 10; (database and table value is taken from other component having key database and table)
+     - KEY : query , VALUE : select * from $database.$table limit 10; (Database and table value is taken from other component having key database and table.)
-     - Component is added for mapping table columns
+     - Component is added for mapping table columns.

 .. list-table:: Multiple File Upload
    :widths: 15 15 23 30